10 Ways to Help Your Softball Athlete Reset After Mistakes

 10. Keep the Bigger Picture in Mind

 One dropped ball does not define a season.
 One tough tournament does not define a career.
-When you're in the thick of it, mistakes feel enormous, for her and for you.
-But, part of your role as a parent is to hold the longer view when she can't.
+When mistakes feel enormous, part of your role as a parent is to zoom out and see the bigger picture.

-Zoom out and ask yourself: what do you want her to take away from her years in softball?
-What do you want her to remember looking back on this time?
-It probably won't be the error she made in the fourth inning of a regular season game.
+Ask yourself: what do you want her to take away and remember from her years in softball?
 It will be how it felt to compete.
 The friendships.
-The growth.
 The moments when things were hard and she kept going anyway.

 Remember…